 Print Recipe Save

-A traditional Persian-Jewish Shabbat hors d'oeuvres that I like to enjoy as a hearty meal.
-Made from ground chicken and chickpeas, this recipe from my mother holds a sweet spot in my heart.
+Gondi is a Persian-Jewish Shabbat hors d'oeuvre that I love to enjoy as a hearty, filling meal.
+With substantial and tasty dumplings made from ground chicken and chickpea flour, this recipe passed onto me by my mother holds a special place in my heart.
+I hope you feel the love when you make it yourself.

 Prep Time10 minutes